dortania/OpenCore-Install-Guide/extras/verbose.md

 * `ConsoleBehaviourOs`: set to Graphics
 * `ConsoleBehaviourUi`: set to Text

-Please refer below for other settings if these Misc/Boot values do not work for your firmware
+Please refer below for other settings if these Misc/Boot values do not work for your firmware.

 ## For Broadwell and newer: